top of page

 He thought of the scholarship letters stacked on his desk upstairs, his daughter’s tuition already paid, her uniform already ordered, and the envelope that had come with no sender, only a single note:

-She hadn't even signed it, but he knew it was her.
+She didn't even signed it, but he knew it was her.
 He understood the message.

 Above, Saoirse turned from the window and disappeared down the corridor.
 The curtain fell back into place.
 Marco finished his round, pausing once at the sea gate, where the sound of waves against the cliff almost drowned out the hum of the security system.
 He stood there a moment longer than necessary, staring at the horizon’s dark water with no ships in sight.
 The Señor owned the water and airways for miles.